aci-ref/facilitation_leading_practices/activities/05-assistance.md

 convenient location for in-person assistance is not possible.
-These and other less common routes not discussed here can be implemented, according to the Facilitator’s best judgement regarding applicability and best practices, drawing on similarities with the previously-described routes.
+These and other less common routes not discussed here can be implemented, according to the Facilitator’s best judgement regarding applicability and leading practices, drawing on similarities with the previously-described routes.

 As technology preferences and other factors shift researcher and